MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Each OBSFIT sample is assigned a type corresponding to the model variable that will be sampled.
 There are currently five types of variables implemented in the code: potential temperature, salinity, zonal velocity, meridional velocity, and sea surface height.
-Observations can be made of samples of different types; for example, one could compute the along-shore current speed (a combination of zonal and meridional velocities) or the water spiciness (a comnbination of temperature and salinity).
+Other variables can be added in ``obsfit_sampling.F``.
+Observations can be made of samples of different types; for example, one could compute the along-shore current speed (a combination of zonal and meridional velocities) or the water spiciness (a combination of temperature and salinity).

 For sea surface height (SSH) observations, OBSFIT samples the model variable :varlink:`etaN`.
-Inputs should thus be the total SSH, not SSH anomalies.
+Inputs should thus be the total dynamic height (SSH relative to the geoid), not SSH anomalies.
 Because of arbitrary reference values for the dynamic topography, the mean offset between modeled and observed SSH is removed when the cost is calculated.

 .. _obsfit_time: